Pepilepioux/windows_file_util/README.md

 ### fichiers_permissions_suppression

-Will walk a directory tree and for each subdirectory and all files within it remove the access permissions of the uses, the list of which is given as an argument
+Walks a directory tree and for each subdirectory and all files within it removes the access permissions of the users, the list of which is given as an argument

+### fichiers_permissions_par_user

+Walks a directory tree and for each file and subdirectory prints the higher authorization level (R or W) granted to the user givent as an argument.
+No output if use has no access.

 ### surveillance_espace_disque